astropy/specutils/docs/fitting.rst

 ``specutils`` provides conveniences that aim to leverage the  general fitting framework of `astropy.modeling` to spectral-specific tasks.

-At a high level, this fitting  takes the `~specutils.Spectrum1D` object and a list of `~astropy.modeling.Model` objects that have initial guesses for each of the parameters. these are used to create a compound model created from the model initial guesses.
+At a high level, this fitting  takes the `~specutils.Spectrum` object and a list of `~astropy.modeling.Model` objects that have initial guesses for each of the parameters. these are used to create a compound model created from the model initial guesses.
 This model is then actually fit to the spectrum's ``flux``,